 Please ensure that you are sending detailed information about all the steps you took to fix your website.
 Your website should be unsuspended within 72 hours max.

 How to prevent GoDaddy site suspension in the future

-The secret to prevent GoDaddy site suspended message in the future is simple – follow GoDaddy policies to the letter.
+The secret to prevent GoDaddy site suspended messages like “this site has stepped out for a bit” in the future is simple – follow GoDaddy policies to the letter.

 This is not easy.
 There is too much information and the policies are hard to understand.
 Don’t worry, there are many online communities that’ll help you understand the policies.
 There are subreddits such as:

 You can also join Facebook groups such as:

 Another common reason why websites are suspended is due to malware infection.
 Keeping a security plugin installed will ensure that your website is being protected 24×7.
 Maintaining basic security hygiene like updating plugins and themes, proper user permissions, strong credentials are a must.